-Gladwyne Montessori is a joyous, independent, co-educational, day school that seeks to galvanize students’ minds and hearts, curiosity, imagination, and love of learning, as well as their potential for goodness and greatness.
+Gladwyne Montessori is a joyous, independent, co-educational, day school that seeks to galvanize students’ minds and hearts, curiosity, imagination, and love of learning.

 Based on Maria Montessori’s educational philosophy, we are dedicated to focusing on children’s developmental stages as informed by current research in brain function, education, technology, and psychology.
 Respect-based partnership education — education for and with the child — enables students to thrive in classrooms where teachers respect the uniqueness and needs of individual students.
 Motivation is enhanced through the pursuit of individual interests, and self-confidence is strengthened through the introduction of new materials based on individual readiness, learning style and ability.
 The teacher’s role is one of trained observer, mentor, guide, developmental expert, and catalyst of student-potential.
 The child’s role is one of elated explorer, independent thinker, compassionate collaborator, and thoughtful researcher.

 Our “child-centered” programs are based on the following combination of principles and beliefs:

 Children are born good — innately caring, curious, creative, and intelligent.